CodeOfGordon/Wallpaper-Engine-Playlist-Playlist/README.md

 Essentially, it is a playlist for Wallpaper Engine playlist.

-## The link to the site is the github-pages site found on the bottom right corner or
+## The link to the site is the github-pages site found on the bottom right corner
 ## or by clicking this link https://codeofgordon.github.io/Wallpaper-Engine-Playlist-Playlist/